lelel-hue/lelel-hue.github.io/_pages/about.md

   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 I’m now a final-year undergraduate majoring in <b>Data Science, Statistic</b> at the [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech, Shenzhen, China).
 Throughout my undergraduate studies, I have engaged in various projects, particularly in large language models (LLMs), interdisciplinary AI, and multimodal learning.

+As a passionate person, I am sunny and cheerful, have done many volunteer services, and have strong leadership skills.
+I devote wholeheartedly to my field of interest, and have good enthusiasm and passion!

+## Background

-Bachelor of Science in Data Science Big Data Technology Southern University of Science and Technology, Shenzhen, Guangdong Sept.
-2022 - Present
+**Bachelor of Science in Data Science Big Data Technology**
+*Southern University of Science and Technology, Shenzhen, Guangdong*
+*Sept.
+2022 - Present*

-Overall GPA: <b>3.77</b>/4.0 (3.85 in Last Semester)
+> Overall GPA: 3.77/4.0 (3.85 in Last Semester)
+>

-Weighted Avg.
+> Weighted Avg.
 Score: 94.5/100

-I’ve selected fundamental courses in statistics and computer science.
-Additionally, I’ve taken some cutting-edge theoretical courses to broaden my knowledge base and enhance my sensitivity to frontier technologies.
+In accordance with the school - prescribed curriculum, I've selected fundamental courses in statistics and computer science.
+Additionally, I've taken some cutting - edge theoretical courses to broaden my knowledge base and enhance my sensitivity to frontier technologies.

-Main Courses:

-Probability Theory*

-Mathematical Statistics*

-Mathematical Analysis Essentials

-Operations Research and Optimization*

-Advanced Natural Language Processing*

-Distributed Storage and Parallel Computing*

-Bayesian Statistics*

-Statistical Leaming*

-Big Data Analysis Software and Application*

-Statistical Linear Models

-Multivariable Statistics

-Computer Programming Design

-Data Structure and Algorithm Analysis

-Advanced Natural Language Processing
+**Main Courses** *(Courses marked with \* received “A” grades)*:

+- **Mathematics and Statistics**:
+  Probability Theory\*, Mathematical Statistics\*, Mathematical Analysis Essentials, Operations Research and Optimization\*, Bayesian Statistics\*, Statistical Learning\*, Statistical Linear Models, Multivariable Statistics, Advanced Statistics Learning

+- **Computer Science and Programming**:
-Discrete Mathematics and Applications
+  Computer Programming Design, Data Structure and Algorithm Analysis, Discrete Mathematics and Applications

+- **Big Data and Artificial Intelligence**:
-Distributed Storage and Parallel Computing
+  Advanced Natural Language Processing\*, Distributed Storage and Parallel Computing\*, Big Data Analysis Software and Application\*, Artificial Intelligence

-Artificial Intelligence

-Advanced Statistics Learning

-Courses marked with * represent that received “A” marks in the course.
+**Organizing Experience**

+- President of SUSTech Red Cross (Student), Secretary of SUSTech Emergency Rescue Association
+- Student Representative of Shuren College
+- Vice President of the School Chorus

+## Previous Education

+**Guangzhou No.2 Middle and High School**
+*Sept.
+2016 - Jun.
+2022*

+- Focused on Science in High School
+- Outstanding Student Award for Three Consecutive Years
+- Leader of School String Orchestra